Christmas Trees, Wreaths & Decorations May Contain Forest Pests

 - Holiday Tips: Don’t Spread Forest Pests With Your Christmas Tree – The Nature Conservancy

-- Five Surprising Ways Your Christmas Tree Can Give Back Long After the Holidays fun and engaging information on the benefits of real trees from The Nature Conservancy
+- Five Ways Recycled Christmas Trees Can Live on After the Holidays, fun and engaging information on the benefits of real trees from Arbor Day Foundation

 - This Holiday: Decorate with Joy, Not Insects that Destroy, USDA APHIS 2021